Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 I’m working for a manager in the area that I had never worked for, and she teaches me about how to hold people accountable for high standards, not just having them for myself.
 She also tells me something that lights a fire under me…

-She says that there’s a rumor going around that I’m now… an Assistant Manager for life… since I failed at my shot of being a store manager.
+She says that there’s a rumor going around that I’m now… “an Assistant Manager for life”… I failed at my shot of being a store manager and it will be the only one I ever get.

 I work hard again, and lucky for me, I have Drew looking out for me again.
 He gets our DM to agree to transfer me back to work under him again.
 We’re reunited and it’s time to stand up, and prove my worth.